isb-cgc/readthedocs/docs/source/sections/webapp/IGV-Browser.rst

 For the CCLE and TCGA datasets hosted by the ISB-CGC, each ReadGroupSet corresponds to a single BAM file which in turn corresponds to the aligned DNA- or RNA-seq reads from a single sample.
 IGV can also view BAM files (with associated BAM Index Files) that are stored on a Google Drive.
 These are the type of files that are being viewed with the link "Cloud Storage".).

+NOTE:
+ - You will only be able to view controlled access sequence files if you have `logged in as a registered dbGaP authorized user <Gaining-Access-To-TCGA-Contolled-Access-Data.html>`_.

 Using the IGV Stand Alone Application to View Alignments Stored in Google Cloud Storage or Google Genomics
 ----------------------------------------------------------------------------------------------------------